 What are Living Learning Communities (LLC)?

-A living learning community is where first year students with a shared interest live together in one of our residence halls.
+A Living Learning Community is where first year students with a shared interest live together in one of our residence halls.
 They take a shared class together and have an amazing outside-of-the-classroom experience focused around that particular theme or interest.
+Each community has a faculty mentor, who will instruct one of their courses each semester as well as engage with students outside of the class.
 These communities are all designed to support the academic success of our students, help students make friends, and ultimately graduate and become a successful member of the global community.
-The Living Learning Community program is an outstanding way in which the University of Hawai'i at Hilo is supporting the success of our newest students.
+The Living Learning Community program is an outstanding way in which the University of Hawaiʻi at Hilo is supporting the success of our newest students.